joinpursuit/8-0-promises-lab/readme.md

 Keep in mind the following:

 - Whenever you receive a value from a promise, you should log it out.
-If a function requests you log out multiple values, _log out each separately._
+If a function that you requests logs multiple values, _log out each separately._
 - Remember that you may need to nest promises inside of one another to get everything working.

 ### Tests